 “Most view bots as a way to augment or reallocate human labor, not as a way to replace employees,” – CCW Disruptive Technology Review: Disrupting The Chat Experience.

-3).
-You can’t launch a chatbot without first having a centralized knowledge base and content approach.
+3. You can’t launch a banking chatbot without first having a centralized knowledge base and content approach.

 “Chatbots and virtual agents can only give accurate responses if they are backed by a knowledge base with accurate content.
 Using a single knowledge control center for both your customer-facing and contact center chatbots creates consistency across channels and allows organizations to more easily keep content up-to-date.” – Creative Virtual, A Chatbot for Your Contact Center

 The beauty of AI is that it is continuously learning from interactions within the chatbot to improve.
 So, go for it.
-Walk, crawl, run.
+Crawl, walk, run.
 It’s a phrase we like to use here at SilverCloud to emphasize the importance of just getting started somewhere.

-Where to begin?
-Start with your top frequently asked questions (FAQs).
-Here are the Top 25 search terms on banking websites that will lend a hand in helping you identify what those questions may be, plus a free template to help you format support answers for your digital channels.
+Pro Tip: Start with your top frequently asked questions (FAQs).
+Not sure what your top FAQs are?
+Here are the Top 25 search terms on banking websites that will lend a hand in helping you identify what those questions may be.
+Bonus: Check out this free template to help you correctly format support answers for your digital channels.

 “Do not view chat as an exclusively text-based platform,” heeds Brian Cantor, author of the CCW report, Disrupting The Chat Experience.
 “A modern chat program also empowers customers to connect via rich media like audio and video.”